brimdata/zed/docs/lake/design.md

-If the pool-key is chosen to be "." for such a use case, then unique rows can be maintained by trivially detected duplicates (because any duplicate row will be adjacent when sorted by "."). so that dups are trivially detected.
+If the pool-key is chosen to be "." for such a use case, then unique rows can be maintained by trivially detected duplicates (because any duplicate row will be adjacent when sorted by ".") so that duplicates are trivially detected.

 Efficient upserts can be accomplished because each segment is sorted by the pool key.
 Thus, an upsert can be sorted then merge-joined with each